mattacma-cloud/Lore-Packs/README.md

 **IN ACTIVE DEVELOPMENT**

-Flashpoints 2-4 of Foxes of Tikonov.
+Flashpoints 3-4 of Charge of the Guards.

 **IN PRE-DEVELOPMENT**